We review four current all-in-one kitchen machines, priced from $795 to $2634, including the new Thermomix TM5.

 How we test

-Performance Our home economist Fiona Mair assesses the functions of the kitchen machines in a range of tests from chopping, to kneading, to braising and making risotto, steaming and crushing.
+Performance Fiona Mair, home economist from the CHOICE test kitchen, assesses the functions of the kitchen machines in a range of tests from chopping, to kneading, to braising and making risotto, steaming and crushing.
 A total of 13 tests are conducted on the machines and the results are averaged into the overall performance score.

 Ease of use Fiona assesses how easy the controls are to use, the general ease of use of the machine and how easy it is to clean and store.